hildogjr/easyinverter/README.md

 - TWO extra relays;
 - SMD topology with TO-247 transistor to easy replacement;
 - Isolated power supplier to the gate driver (it not depends of PWM to works fine);
-- Protection: under voltage of the isolated supplier (gate driver), over current, over voltage and over temperature.
+- Protection: under voltage of the isolated supplier (gate driver), over current, over voltage on the grup of transistors and over temperature.

 ## Previst powers proposes (look in power limitations)
 1. 800V/10A -> To invertes grid conected aplications, motor control;